 - Dmanisi Hominid Archaeological Site: Another important archaeological site in southern Kvemo Kartli region, where some of the world’s oldest evidence of hominid remains was discovered.

 - Kvetera Church: A fortified church with a turquoise dome near Akhmeta and Pankisi Valley.

 - Mta-Tusheti: The rugged and remote mountain region in northern Kakheti.

 - Shatili: A historic village in Upper Khevsureti, near the Chechen border.

 - Samtavisi Cathedral: Another beautiful church in Shida Kartli that dates back to 572 AD.

 There are four Georgian traditions currently recognised by UNESCO for their value to global culture.

-- Georgian polyphonic singing (2008): It’s possible to attend performances in Svaneti or Guria, or else head to church anywhere in Georgia on a Sunday morning to hear polyphonic chanting.
+- Georgian polyphonic singing (2008): It’s possible to attend performances in Svaneti or Guria, or else head to any church in Tbilisi on a Sunday morning to hear polyphonic chanting.

 - Ancient Georgian traditional Qvevri wine-making method (2013): The best way to observe and learn about the ancient technique of fermenting wine in clay Qvevri is on a wine tour in Kakheti.